traceychung/support_engineer_homework/README.md

   4. Takes the value an `orgName` and returns the organization record in JSON format.

 **SQL**
+- Write SQL queries to return:
   - How many organizations do not have account plans?
   - How many organizations have more than one account plan?
   - List all organizations that have only one account plan.
   - List all organizations that have the PASSWORDLESS feature set to true.